 The most important community-oriented activity we sponsor is CEMINAR, formerly MicroMorning, a monthly seminar series where students and postdocs in the CEMI program present their work.
 Usually 2 individuals present 20-25 min talks (+ 5 min questions) to fill the hour, but on rare occasions we invite an outside speaker.
 CEMINAR is primarily designed to provide CEMI students and postdocs with an opportunity to practice giving a formal talk to a friendly Caltech audience.
 Numerous collaborations have been sparked between labs at Caltech thanks to creative connections made during these seminars.
 View past CEMINARS

-Wednesday, June 9, 2021 at 4:00pm
+Wednesday, July 13, 2022 at 4:00pm

-Poster Sessions: All CEMI labs present one or more posters on their lab’s research.
+Fall Poster Sessions: All CEMI labs present one or more posters on their lab’s research.
 This helps incoming/current students and postdocs remain up-to-date on that latest research projects going on across the campus.
 One attractive feature of Caltech is that students admitted in any graduate program are welcome to rotate in any lab (as long as the lab is taking students), so this poster session can open up new interests and areas for exploration.
 It also can spawn new collaborations between labs.

-Winter Lectures and Evening Gala (early January): To celebrate the start of the calendar year, we invite a keynote speaker from outside Caltech to give a seminar, plus a few shorter talks by assistant professors or postdocs at Caltech and other local universities.
+Winter Lectures and Evening Gala: To celebrate the start of the calendar year, we invite a keynote speaker from outside Caltech to give a seminar, plus a few shorter talks by assistant professors or postdocs at Caltech and other local universities.
 These “Winter Lectures” are open to anyone interested.
 As a companion event, we hold a formal gathering for a limited number of CEMI sponsors, faculty, and students and postdocs currently being supported by CEMI grants.
 The evening’s entertainment is organized by a different CEMI lab each year, and the evening culminates with a presentation of the “CEMI Oscars” (we are close to Hollywood, after all…), roasting CEMI members for notable achievements in the past year, all in good fun.
 View past winter lectures

 CEMI occasionally supports training courses at Caltech that provide members of the CEMI community with an opportunity for intensive training in a particular area.
 Any member of the CEMI community is welcome to suggest a topic for a workshop.
 Please contact the CEMI administrator if you have an idea.
 View past workshops